 If you have returns that have not been filed from past years, or if you are concerned about filing this year when you cannot pay your taxes, you shouldn’t just wait for the IRS to catch up with you.
 Instead, you should be proactive and get your back taxes filed now.

-Knowing how to file back taxes and understanding what you should do to deal with IRS problems once the returns are filed can be complicated.
-You should seek help for your back-tax issues from professionals with experience who can advise you on the filing process and help you after your taxes are filed to find a permanent solution to paying off the tax debt you owe.
+Knowing how to file back taxes and understanding how to deal with IRS problems once the returns are filed can be complicated.
+You should seek help for your tax issues from professionals who can advise you on the filing process and help you find a permanent solution to paying off your tax debt once all your returns are filed.